elementor/elementor-developers-docs/src/editor-controls/control-section.md

 ### Single Section

 The example below creates a single section which will be part of the "**Content**" tab.
-We need to provide the section name and extra parameters like the tab label:
+We need to provide the section name and extra parameters like the section label:

 ```php {5-11,19}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {